Install Moodle LMS

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser.

-- Enter the name of the Azure AD Application, for example, Moodle or Moodle plugins.
+Enter the name of the Microsoft Entra Application, for example, Moodle or Moodle plugins.

 Key) generated by the script and save them.

 Keyto the Microsoft 365 Moodle Plugins.
 Return to the plugins administration page, Site administration > Plugins > Microsoft 365 Integration.

 On the Setup tab, add the

 Keyyou copied previously, and then select Save changes.
 After the page refreshes, you can see a new section Choose connection method.